dmueller1607/dmueller1607.github.io/_posts/2020-10-16-arduino-touchscreen.md

 #define LCD_RD    A0

 // Pins for Touchscreen
-#define YP A2  // must be an analog pin, use "An" notation!
+#define YP A2  // must be an analog pin
-#define XM A3  // must be an analog pin, use "An" notation!
+#define XM A3  // must be an analog pin
 #define YM 8   // can be a digital pin
 #define XP 9   // can be a digital pin

+// Create the instances
 Adafruit_TFTLCD tft(LCD_CS, LCD_CD, LCD_WR, LCD_RD, LCD_RESET);
 TouchScreen ts = TouchScreen(XP, YP, XM, YM, 300);